apiman/apiman/README.md

-# The Overlord APIMan project (API Management)
+# The apiman project (Open Source API Management)

 ## Summary

-This is the official Git repository for the Overlord APIMan project, which is intended to be a part of the [JBoss Overlord](http://www.jboss.org/overlord) umbrella project.
+This is the official Git repository for the apiman project:  http://apiman.io/

-The APIMan project is a standalone API Management system that can be either run as a separate system or embedded within existing frameworks.
+The apiman project is a standalone API Management system that can be either run as a separate system or embedded within existing frameworks and platforms.

 ## Get the code

 The easiest way to get started with the code is to [create your own fork](http://help.github.com/forking/) of this repository, and then clone your fork:

 	$ git clone git@github.com:<you>/apiman.git
 	$ cd apiman